 Common Waiver Wire Mistakes to Avoid

-Chasing Last Week’s Points: Don’t get caught up in recency bias.
-Look at underlying metrics like targets per week which tend to mean more opportunity and sustainability rather than just one big game.
+Chasing Last Week’s Points: Don’t get too caught up in recency bias.
+For wide receivers, look at underlying metrics like targets per week which tend to mean more opportunity and sustainability rather than just one big game.

 Ignoring Bye Weeks: Consider upcoming bye weeks when making claims.
-A player might not help you if they’re unavailable during crucial weeks.
+A player might not help you if they’re unavailable when your starter is on a bye week.

-Overlooking Defense and Kickers: While skill position players get most attention, streaming defenses and kickers based on their matchups can provide valuable weekly advantages.
+Overlooking Defense and Kickers: While skill position players get most of the attention, streaming defenses and kickers based on matchups can provide valuable weekly advantages especially later in the season.

 Making Emotional Decisions: Avoid panic moves after one bad week from your starters.
 The waiver wire should supplement your team, not constantly replace it.